Results for “ballot initiative”

 Ypsilanti City Council sends Charter Amendment to Governor Whitmer requiring voter approval for police budget increases.
 Initiative filed in 2024 with enough signatures to qualify for November 2026 ballot.

-April 9, 2026·Michigan Capitol·3 sources - elections
+April 9, 2026·Michigan Capitol·3 sources - policy

 Ballot Curing Emerges as New Election Tactic in Michigan Campaigns